crypto101/book/src/exclusive-or.rst

 A few properties of XOR
 ~~~~~~~~~~~~~~~~~~~~~~~

-Since we'll be dealing with XOR extensively during this book, we'll take
+Lets take a closer look at the properties of XOR since
-a closer look at some of its properties.
-If you're already familiar with
+we deal with it extensively in this book.
+Feel free to skip this section
-how XOR works, feel free to skip this section.
+if you are already familiar with XOR.

 We saw that the output of XOR is 1 when one input or the other (but not
 both) is 1: